 Addendum: How I Would Reframe This Creed’s Fundamental Truths Today

-As an Episcopalian I commend reciting the Nicene Creed as is (translated of course) in corporate worship.
+As an Episcopalian I commend reciting the Nicene Creed as is (in English translation of course) in corporate worship.
 I’ve said more about what reciting creeds means in my Church here.
-But if asked to say, in current terms, what the framers of this Creed were trying to say in ancient terms, it would go something like this:
+But if asked to say, in current terms, what the framers of this Creed were trying to say in ancient terms, I would speak of awakening trustfully to a dialogical, continually renewing communion, with the all-inclusively real (God) in and through our engagement with the humanly all-inclusive life, death, and risen life of Jesus of Nazareth.
+While again I wouldn’t even think of substituting it for the original in corporate worship (it’s too clunky), it would go something like this:

 We awaken trustfully to following Jesus, God’s Anointed, before all others, whose common life with us shares no less than God’s life, through which all else originates.

-Beginning with Mary’s unwed but holy condition, God’s life was Spiritually embodied for us in Jesus’ fully human birth and uncontainable life.
+Beginning with Mary’s unwed but holy condition, God’s very life was Spiritually embodied for us in Jesus’ fully human birth and uncontainable life.
 He was executed by the powers that be, sharing death and rejection faced by us all.
-But neither death nor rejection could end or contain the common life he has begun with us.
-This executed life is one with God’s life.
+But neither death nor rejection could end or contain the shared life he began and still lives in and among us.
+This executed life is forever one with God’s life.
 The story remains unfinished, yet again and again all past and present lives are weighed and renewed in its unfolding.

 We awaken trustfully to the life-giving Spirit, the holy, interpersonal expression of God’s shared life, who brings ever-new communion and prophetic direction beyond established channels.
 We awaken trustfully to unity and holiness as we share self-giving common life with all.
 We see every renewing immersion into God’s life as one with God’s prior, renewing immersion into ours.
 We greet each moment as the renewal of all past living and as the promise of all living yet to arrive.